andriy-petrovuch/az-template-public/README.md

 - **FirewallInternalSubnet**: Address prefix for the firewall internal subnet.
 - **FirewallInternalInterfaceIP**: IP address for the firewall internal interface.
 - **ServerSubnet1**: Address prefix for the first server subnet.
-- **ServerSubnet2**: Address prefix for the second server subnet.
+- **GatewaySubnet**: Address prefix for the GatewaySubnet subnet.
 - **VirtualDesktopSubnet1**: Address prefix for the virtual desktop subnet.
 - **TestAndDevSubnet1**: Address prefix for the test and development subnet.
 - **BackupApplianceSubnet1**: Address prefix for the backup appliance subnet.

 ## Resources

 - **Microsoft.Network/routeTables**: Creates a route table with routes for internet, internal networks, and firewall subnets.
+Only if firewallApplianceInUse is set to `yes`
-- **Microsoft.Network/virtualNetworks**: Creates a virtual network with specified subnets and applies the route table.
+- **Microsoft.Network/virtualNetworks**: Creates a virtual network with specified subnets.
+Applies the route table if firewallApplianceInUse is set to `yes`.

 ## Outputs